junxit/us-congress-bills-119/metadata.md

 - 2025-05-15 — Introduced in House
 - 2025-05-15 — Introduced in House
 - 2025-05-15 — Referred to the House Committee on Transportation and Infrastructure.
+- 2025-05-16 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2025-06-11 — Committee Consideration and Mark-up Session Held
+- 2025-06-11 — Ordered to be Reported by Voice Vote.
+- 2025-06-11 — Subcommittee on Economic Development, Public Buildings, and Emergency Management Discharged
+- 2025-09-08 — Placed on the Union Calendar, Calendar No. 197.
+- 2025-09-08 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-240.
+- 2025-09-08 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-240.